somechris/qansible/roles/grafana/README.md

 * `grafana_websites_service_user`: (Default: `service-grafana`) The user Grafana uses to access other services.
 This user has to be in the `website_common_users` dictionary.
 (See `roles/website-common/README.md`)

-## 4. Caveat

-Note: This role relies on the add-host-to-group role, which means that group setting is done in a run_once like manner.
-See the add-host-to-group's README.md for more details.